yhgao0401/MME_calculation/README.md

 # MME_calculation

 MERLIN_3664_MEDS.csv is the opioid MEDS data.<br />
-Prescription_sample.xlsx is the small subset of prescription as example.
+Prescription_sample.xlsx is the small subset of prescription as an example.

-processData.py is processing MEDS data, like extracting the strength and transform the unit.<br />
+processData.py is processing MEDS data, like extracting the strength and transforming the unit.<br />
 MME.py defines the functions used to calculate MME.<br />
 You only need to run fianlCalculation.py to get the results.